The Cultural Hub at Tom Davies Square — SudburyCIA

 Square feet — main floor

-The Sudbury Multicultural and Folk Arts Association — frequently cited in city communications as a central partner — receives just 2,000 of 116,000 total square feet.
+The Sudbury Multicultural and Folk Arts Association — frequently cited in city communications as a central partner — receives just 2,000 square feet of the total space.
 At its core, this is a library and art gallery project.
-The multicultural angle, while meaningful to the association, is a minor component of a major capital spend.

 The Art Gallery's footprint doubled in size during the planning process — from two floors to four floors of 199 Larch St. — after council had already approved and committed to the budget.
-This scope increase happened without a fresh public approval process or public notice.
+The Art Gallery moves from approximately 8,000 square feet at the Bell Mansion into 60,000 square feet — a more than sevenfold increase in footprint.
+This scope increase happened without a fresh public approval process.

 Section 03 — The build cost